2013-14 RotoRob NBA Draft Kit: Shooting Guard Rankings

 17. Gerald Henderson, Charlotte Bobcats (31): Despite the team’s ongoing struggles, Henderson opted to re-sign in Charlotte this summer with the hope of being part of the turnaround.
 He’s gotten progressively better each season, and last season showed signs of developing an outside game.

-18. Daniel Green, SG/SF, San Antonio Spurs (33): The durable Green saw more PT last season and continued his steady improvement.
+18. Danny Green, SG/SF, San Antonio Spurs (33): The durable Green saw more PT last season and continued his steady improvement.
 He really enjoyed a coming out party in the playoffs, putting on a clinic from downtown.

 19. Jamal Crawford, Los Angeles Clippers (29): The Clippers occasionally used Crawford at the three when they played small ball and it was a good way to keep him on the floor as he enjoyed a very nice season off the bench.
 He was an excellent source of treys and even at the age of 33, he obviously has plenty left in the tank.